Rule 173-39-02.1 | ODA provider certification: adult day service.

 (b) The provider shall maintain a staff-to-individual ratio of at least one staff member to six individuals at all times.

-(c) The provider shall have an RN, or LPN under the direction of an RN, available to provide nursing services that require the skills of an RN, or LPN under the direction of an RN, and that are based on the needs of the individuals and within the nurse's scope of practice.
+(c) The provider shall have an RN, or LPN under the direction of an RN, available to provide nursing services that need the skills of an RN, or LPN under the direction of an RN, and that are based on the needs of the individuals and within the nurse's scope of practice.

 (d) The provider shall employ an activity director to direct activities.